-The importance of Godparents
+The missional importance of supporting godparents

-A christening gives parents the opportunity to formally involve other significant adults in their child’s upbringing, for advice, protection, support and encouragement, and they will give a lot of thought to choosing good people.
+A CHRISTENING GIVES PARENTS THE opportunity to formally involve other significant adults in their child’s upbringing, for advice, protection, support and encouragement, and they will give a lot of thought to choosing good people.

 How parents choose godparents